slam-bert/dotfiles/README.md

 # dotfiles

+This was the setup I used the first time I used Gentoo, this repo will not be maintained in any capacity.

 Configuration files for my computer.
 Will (most likely) not be kept up to date.

 Will most likely work on all distros, but do expect issues.